Integration of the IPS of Ukraine into ENTSO-E is Ukrenergo’s key goal concerning development of trunk power grids.

 - implementation of the scope of measures required for simultaneous operation at the facilities of Ukraine’s and Moldova’s power systems;

 - testing isolated and synchronous operation of Ukraine’s and Moldova’s power systems with ENTSO-E power grids.

 In 2015, a consortium of ENTSO-E-member system operators studied the possibility of synchronous integration of Ukraine’s and Moldova’s power systems into ENTSO-E. The study has confirmed the absence of fundamental obstacles but revealed technical problems, which require detailed analysis and fixing.

 In early 2016, the research phase of the feasibility study was accepted by ENTSO-E (Continental Europe Regional Group).

-All reservations/nonconformities regarding operational and regulatory readiness of Ukraine’s IPS and Moldova’s PS will be described in the Action Catalog.
+All reservations/nonconformities regarding operational and regulatory readiness of the IPS of Ukraine and the IPS of Moldova will be described in the Action Catalog.

-Beginning from June 2016, Ukraine/Moldova Project Group has been working on the Action Catalog, Synchronization Roadmap and the Agreement on Integration of Ukraine’s IPS into Continental Europe Synchronous Zone.
+Beginning from June 2016, Ukraine/Moldova Project Group has been working on the Action Catalog, Synchronization Roadmap and the Agreement on Integration of the IPS of Ukraine into Continental Europe Synchronous Zone.

 The next steps will include:

 - fulfilment of technological and regulatory requirements (stated in the Action Catalog as an annex to the Membership Agreement);